VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 ### version

-Print the version of the scala runner and the default version of Scala (unless specified in the project).
+Prints the version of the Scala CLI and the default version of Scala (which can be overridden in the project).
+If network connection is available, this sub-command also checks if the installed Scala CLI is up-to-date.

-The version of the scala runner is the version of the command-line tool that runs Scala programs, which is distinct from the Scala version of a program.
-We recommend you specify the version of Scala of a program in the program itself (via a configuration directive).
-Otherwise, the runner falls back to the default Scala version defined by the runner.
+The version of the Scala CLI is the version of the command-line tool that runs Scala programs, which is distinct from the Scala version of the compiler.
+We recommend to specify the version of the Scala compiler for a project in its sources (via a using directive).
+Otherwise, Scala CLI falls back to the default Scala version defined by the runner.